cboyd0319/job-private-scraper-filter/SECURITY.md

 ## 🏆 Security Recognition

-We appreciate security researchers who help improve our project:
+I appreciate security researchers who help improve this project:

 ### Hall of Fame
 *Contributors who responsibly disclose vulnerabilities will be listed here (with permission)*